kubernetes/website/content/en/docs/setup/pick-right-solution.md

 * [Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE)](https://docs.us-phoenix-1.oraclecloud.com/Content/ContEng/Concepts/contengoverview.htm) is a fully-managed, scalable, and highly available service that you can use to deploy your containerized applications to the cloud.

-* [Platform9](https://platform9.com/products/kubernetes/) offers managed Kubernetes on-premises or on any public cloud, and provides 24/7 health monitoring and alerting.
-(Kube2go, a web-UI driven Kubernetes cluster deployment service Platform9 released, has been integrated to Platform9 Sandbox.)
+* [Platform9](https://platform9.com/products/managed-kubernetes/) offers managed Kubernetes service that works on-premises or on any public cloud, with 99.9% SLA guarantee.

 * [Stackpoint.io](https://stackpoint.io) provides Kubernetes infrastructure automation and management for multiple public clouds.